aravinda-1402/Covid-Detection-model-using-Chest-X-ray/README.md

 * Flask 2.2.2

 ## Industrial Scope and Advantage of This Project
 Methods for detecting and classifying human illnesses from medical images using novel Machine Learning and Deep Learning Algorithms enable doctors to drive consultations more effectively, reducing the time it takes to diagnose the Coronavirus.
-This gives physicians an edge and allows them to act with more confidence while they wait for the radiologist's analysis.
+This gives physicians an edge and allows them to act more confidently while waiting for the radiologist's analysis.
 Additionally, these tools can provide quantitative scores to consider and use in studies.